Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 There are several actions we can put in place to improve the WordPress security.

-We can switch between http to https helping with a plugin to simplify things.
+We can switch between http to https, using a plugin to simplify things.

-Unlike Joomla, which offers this feature by default, with WordPress to activate the two-factor authentication we have to resort to a plugin such as Google Authenticator.
+Unlike Joomla, which offers this feature by default, with WordPress, we have to resort to a plugin such as Google Authenticator to activate the two-factor authentication.

 Joomla allows us to force the use of the HTTPS protocol on the entire site.
-This way users visiting the http version of the site are automatically redirected to the https version.
+That way, users visiting the http version of the site are automatically redirected to the https version.

 In addition, CMS allows us to enable two-factor authentication, an additional security measure to protect access to CMS.